gitqwerty777/JAV-Info/README.md

 ## Usage

-Download Windows(.exe) version at release or directly use Python
+Download Windows(.exe) version at release(Deprecated❗) or directly use Python

 ### Requirement